 The Office of Career Services provides one-on-one career advising, resume and cover letter reviews, job search assistance, interview preparation, and career coaching.

 Designing your resume and cover letter can be difficult.
 How do you describe your experience?
 How can you fill up a page with no work history?
 How do you format everything?
-The School of Business Office of Career Services is here to help you build your best resume and cover letter using our industry knowledge.
+The Office of Career Services is here to help you build your best resume and cover letter using our industry knowledge.

 We offer three methods of review: by appointment, drop-in, or our Resume Drop-off Box, located in Enterprise Hall 042.

 This service is temporarily suspended to maintain social distancing for the safety of students and staff.

 To use the Resume Drop-Off Box, print a copy of your resume and/or cover letter and place it in the orange folder at the front of the Drop-off Box.
 An advisor will review your resume or cover letter, making notes and revisions.
 Your reviewed document will be placed in the alphabetized folders in the back of the Drop-Off Box by last name, where you can pick it up.
 Resumes and Cover Letters reviewed through the Resume Drop-off Box are usually complete in 3-5 business days.

 In-person drop-in hours are temporarily suspended to maintain social distancing for the safety of students and staff.
 All drop-in sessions are currently virtual.

 Drop-In resume reviews last 15 minutes, and are on a first-come, first-served basis during our drop-in hours.

 Reviewing your resume in a one-on-one 30 minute appointment offers you the opportunity to get individualized attention for your resume or cover letter.

 If you’re looking for your first job or internship and not sure where to start, our Career Advisors are here to help!
 We can help you through the entire job search process, from navigating job boards like Handshake to honing your interviewing skills with a mock interview.